finos/common-domain-model/docs/contribution.md

-As a rule, a task is written in the imperative mode as an injunction to the developer, whereas a story should be written as a sentence starting with the user\'s profile as the subject of a verbal proposition.
+As a rule, a task is written in the imperative mode as an injunction to the developer, whereas a story should be written as a sentence starting with the user's profile as the subject of a verbal proposition.
 A story written in the imperative mode is more likely a task and improperly written.